Goran Popov: International career

 Goran Popov has been part of the Macedonian U-19 and U-21 teams before making his debut senior for the Macedonian national team in June 2004 in a friendly match against Estonia.
 He has earned a total of 46 caps, scoring 2 goals and his final international was a May 2014 friendly against Cameroon.

+In addition to Macedonian, he also holds Bulgarian citizenship.